Magistrate Judge Kandis A. WestmoreOakland Courthouse

 About Magistrate Judge Kandis A. Westmore

-Judge Westmore served as a law clerk with the Contra Costa County Public Defender’s Office before beginning her legal career at an Oakland-based boutique law firm specializing in plaintiffs’ civil rights litigation.
+Judge Westmore’s legal career began as a law clerk with the Contra Costa County Public Defender’s Office, before obtaining her first attorney position at an Oakland-based boutique law firm specializing in plaintiffs’ civil rights litigation.

-Judge Westmore joined the Oakland City Attorney’s Office in 1999 as a Deputy City Attorney.
-During her 13 year tenure with the City, she advised City agencies and litigated code enforcement and drug nuisance abatement cases.
-She also served in the Litigation Division as both a trial attorney and a law and motion attorney, where she filed suit on behalf of the City and defended the City and its employees on a wide range of matters in federal and state trial and appellate courts, including civil rights, personal injury, inverse condemnation, labor and employment, and complex litigation.
+She joined the Oakland City Attorney’s Office in 1999 as a Deputy City Attorney.
+During her 13-year tenure with the City, she advised City agencies and served as both a trial attorney and a law and motion attorney, where she filed suit on behalf of the City and defended the City and its employees on a wide range of matters in federal and state trial and appellate courts, including civil rights, personal injury, inverse condemnation, labor and employment, and complex litigation.
 Judge Westmore has been publicly recognized by community organizations, the City of Oakland, and elected officials for her contributions and service to the City of Oakland and its residents.